 consultation like?

-A typical session with a Nutritionist, will be a good chat.
 The first consult will include some questions about your medical history and your family’s medical history.
 They will also ask about your current lifestyle and eating habits, your bowel movements, and how you feel your current health and wellbeing is going.
-Your nutritionist will educate you on the current state of your body and help you to understand yourself and your condition better.
+Your Naturopath will educate you on the current state of your body and help you to understand yourself and your condition better.

-They then use all the information from your chats to discover which areas of your body or health are out of balance.
-A nutritionist will create a personalised dietary plan to help you restore balance, which will include all of the nutrients that you require.
-They may also suggest lifestyle recommendations that you can also use to improve your health and wellbeing.
-Your nutritionist will explain your treatment plan in detail, so you feel empowered to put it into action, and send you away with relevant information and fact sheets for you to read up on at home.
+We then use all the information from your chats to discover which areas of your body or health are out of balance.
+We may also suggest lifestyle recommendations that you can also use to improve your health and wellbeing.
+Your Naturopath Amy will explain your treatment plan in detail, so you feel empowered to put it into action, and send you away with relevant information and fact sheets for you to read up on at home.

 Your follow-up sessions will be used to ensure the treatment plan is right for you, and your therapist will adjust it or provide further help as necessary.